Vic-Warden/Digital-Life-Hipper-Monitoring/docs/data/approach.md

 # Plan of Approach for the Next Round of Tests

-Evaluate and improve the consistency, reliability, and practical classification of activity using AM500 sensors in real-world usage.

 ## 📋 Step-by-Step Plan

 ### Test Setup

 * Securely fix sensors in housings to prevent mechanical variance.